Initial Child Protection Conferences

 The child must be kept informed and involved throughout the Section 47 Enquiry and, if their age and level of understanding is sufficient, should be invited to contribute to the conference; which can include attendance.
 In practice, the appropriateness of enabling an individual child to attend must be assessed in advance and relevant arrangements made to facilitate attendance at all or part of the conference.

-A decision about whether to invite the child should be made in advance of the conference by the social worker in consultation with the Conference Chair, their manager and any other relevant professional, including the child’s independent advocate where relevant.
+A decision about whether to invite the child should be made in advance of the conference by the Lead Practitioner in consultation with the Conference Chair, their manager and any other relevant professional, including the child’s independent advocate where relevant.

 The key considerations are: